FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Prime Video

-Faced with the franchise's limited budget for players, Beane and Ivy League grad Peter Brand build a team of undervalued talent by taking a sophisticated sabermetric approach towards scouting and analyzing players.
+Faced with the franchise's limited budget for players, Beane and Ivy League grad Peter Brand build a team of undervalued talent by taking a sophisticated sabermetric approach towards scouting and analysing players.

-The movie is funny, fresh, and will give you a new perspective on money.
-It also benefits from a strong performance from Brad Pitt, which is always a plus.
+The movie is captivating and will give you a new perspective on money.
 Prior baseball knowledge not required.

 Valuable lessons: Anything worth doing is hard.
 It's important to think beyond your job description.
 Always be ready to learn and improve.

 This endearing movie follows a (very) young journalist writing for Rolling Stone in the early 1970s while covering the fictitious rock band Stillwater.
-He joins the band on tour, befriends a beautiful groupie and eventually struggles to get the real story published.
+He joins the band on tour, befriends a beautiful groupie and struggles to have the real story published.

 A rare treat for music lovers, Almost Famous was inspired by director Cameron Crowe's own experiences as a teenage rock journalist.
 It's a powerful coming-of-age story that will urge you to immediately do something creative and meaningful with life.